Marchabar/foot-scan-pro/README.md

 ## Installation

 First of all, you need to clone this repository to your local machine.
+It is recommended to have Python 3.10 or a later version for the correct functioning of the system.
 Once this is done, you can continue with:

 ```bash
 pip install -r requirements.txt